Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/Kaeon FUSION Standard Interface.md

 ## Core Commands

-The following commands are the only commands available without the use of an interface.
-This is because the following commands require special accomodation from the interpreter.
+The following commands require special accomodation from the interface.

 ### The Import Command